Asbestos in the Workplace

 What is asbestos?

 Asbestos is a group of six naturally found silicate minerals made up of microscopic fibres.
-These fibres present heat and chemical resistant properties, hence their previously widespread use.
+It's these fibres that give asbestos its great building related qualities and somewhat ironically its hazardous ones, as well.

 • Walls and ceilings coatings